-- 11.83 The presumption is against substantial harm to, or total loss of, the significance of designated heritage.
+11.111 The presumption is against substantial harm to, or total loss of, the significance of designated heritage.
 This includes Listed Buildings, Scheduled Monuments, Registered Historic Parks and Gardens and buildings which contribute to Conservation Areas.
-Proposals which cause harm, substantial harm or loss will be assessed against this policy, legislation and national policy.
-Demolition or substantial harm to a designated heritage asset area may be acceptable where the tests of legislation and national policy are met.
-The main considerations will include whether: - The costs of bringing a heritage asset back into use outweigh its heritage significance and the economic, environmental, social and cultural benefits derived from ongoing use.
-Any additional costs which have developed as a result of deterioration as a result of the owner deliberately neglecting or damaging the building will not be taken into account
+Proposals which cause harm, substantial harm or loss will be assessed against this policy, legislation and

-- The site has been marketed for sale for a reasonable period for a realistic price - The asset is genuinely redundant and prevents all reasonable uses of the site with no opportunities to utilise it in a wider context - The long term public benefits of the scheme outweigh the heritage significance of the asset and there are no other means to deliver similar benefits e.g. alternative sites/designs.
-Benefits arising from demolition or development which are limited to personal circumstances, preferences or personal financial gain will not be considered to be 'public benefits' and will not weigh in favour of proposals that harm heritage assets - Charitable or public funding opportunities are unavailable - The losses to the heritage value of the site have been minimised - The design of any replacement development is of a high standard, appropriate to its context. - 11.84 Planning applications for demolition should include details of any remediation or mitigation works and/or redevelopment.
-Such proposals should be submitted concurrently, forming part of the same application where possible. - 11.85 Where proposals include demolition and redevelopment in a Conservation Area or Historic Park or Garden, an uninterrupted, phased programme for the development must be agreed and a contract signed before the building or structure is demolished, where appropriate.
+- The costs of bringing a heritage asset back into use outweigh its heritage significance and the economic, environmental, social and cultural benefits derived from ongoing use.
+Any additional costs which have developed as a result of deterioration as a result of the owner deliberately neglecting or damaging the building will not be taken into account, - The site has been marketed for sale for a reasonable period for a realistic price, - The asset is genuinely redundant and prevents all reasonable uses of the site with no opportunities to utilise it in a wider context, - The long term public benefits of the scheme outweigh the heritage significance of the asset and there are no other means to deliver similar benefits e.g. alternative sites/designs.
+Benefits arising from demolition or development which are limited to personal circumstances, preferences or personal financial gain will not be considered to be 'public benefits' and will not weigh in favour of proposals that harm heritage assets - Charitable or public funding opportunities are unavailable, - The losses to the heritage value of the site have been minimised, - The design of any replacement development is of a high standard, appropriate to its context. - 11.112 Planning applications for demolition should include details of any remediation or mitigation works and/or redevelopment.
+Such proposals should be submitted concurrently, forming part of the same application where possible. - 11.113 Where proposals include demolition and redevelopment in a Conservation Area or Historic Park or Garden, an uninterrupted, phased programme for the development must be agreed and a contract signed before the building or structure is demolished, where appropriate.
 If losses are agreed, assets should be recorded, analysed and reported where appropriate.
 This is to prevent 'gaps' appearing in the townscape and is particularly important where there may be a delay between demolition and redevelopment.